 DHEA supplements show some promise for easing mild to moderate depression.
 But more research is needed.

 In a small, six-week study, researchers from the National Institute of Mental Health found that treatment with DHEA supplements helped relieve mild to moderate depression that occurs in some middle-aged people.
+DHEA may also be effective for improving aging skin in the elderly.

 As for other conditions, both National Standard and the NIH say the evidence is unclear whether DHEA has any significant benefit in treating conditions such as: